moralesresearch/Apple-DOS/README.md

 ARM DOS Pro v2.5 in alpha development expect to release for around December 24 with SU2 or SU3 patches

+SP1 -----> Has been released to ARM DOS v2.0.0 and soon to follow for 2.0.x and above

 ARM DOS v1.0.0 has moved to our open-source repository Here's the link:https://github.com/Server2356/Open-Source Thanks for using our operating system!